joongyang/Measurement-of-Income-Inequality/ReviewReferences.md

    (4) p.
 13: even the Gini coefficient does not tell us anything about the underlying form of the SWF and leads to confusion when comparing distributions of different means.

-             *We want to measure inequality.
-Why do we have to know the SWF (social welfare function)?*
+             (Question) We want to measure inequality.
+Why do we have to know the SWF (social welfare function)?

    (5) p.
 14: The Theil "entropy" measure of inequality is derived from information theory, where the probability of an event and the informative value of a message
              saying the event has occurred are substituted for the distribution of income shares.

-             *We should not consider that all the information is about inequality.
-Some information is about inequality, while some is about equality.*
+             (Question) We should not consider that all the information is about inequality.
+Some information is about inequality, while some is about equality.

    (6) p.
 19: One Compelling, intuitive benefit of standard summary measures such as the variance, the coefficient of variation, and the Gini coefficient is the immediate
              focus they place on fundamental income differences.
 The variance and the coefficient of variation, for instance, represent the average squared difference between each income and the mean, while the Gini coefficient is the normalized expected value of the absolute difference between any two randomly selected incomes in the population.

-            *Do income differences reflect inequality?
-I think the answer is no.*
+             (Question) Do income differences reflect inequality?
+I think the answer is no.

    (7) p.
 19: the essence of the decomposition problem is to represent overall inequality as a function of subgroup inequalities.
              The specifics of decomposition depend on the subgroup inequality, the subgroup's population share, and its share of the total income.

-           *We need to investigate the decomposability of the $L_2$ index (or the alternative of the $L_2$ index).*
+            (Question) We need to investigate the decomposability of the $L_2$ index (or the alternative of the $L_2$ index).

    (8) p.
 22: Internationally, the World Bank shifted its stance towards reducing absolute poverty instead of inequality.

-           *We need to study the currently available poverty indexes.
+            (Question) We need to study the currently available poverty indexes.
 Check what poverty is.
 Check if poverty requires two distributions.
-Check if poverty is related to inequality.*
+Check if poverty is related to inequality.

-            *This survey paper does not consider what inequality is.
+             (Question) This survey paper does not consider what inequality is.
-             This paper assumes that the currently available inequality indexes measure inequality.*
+             This paper assumes that the currently available inequality indexes measure inequality.

 2. Cowell, F. (1998).
 Measurement of Inequality, Handbook of Income Distribution, edited by Atkinson and Bourguignon.